vindalu/vindalu/README.md

 The `version` field should not be touched.
 Changing this will prevent the process from starting up.

 Starting the Service
 --------------------
-Once the installation and configuration is complete, you'll need to make sure elasticsearch is restarted.
+Once the installation and configuration are complete, you'll need to make sure elasticsearch is restarted.
 To do so run the following as necessary:

     $ /etc/init.d/elasticsearch restart